-The buffer viewer has two reasonably distinct modes - the first rather specialised to show meshes and mesh data as it passes through the pipeline.
+The buffer viewer has two reasonably distinct modes - the first rather specialised to show meshes and the mesh data as it passes through the pipeline.
 The other shows a raw arbitrary buffer with a custom (and arbitrary) formatting.

 The Mesh Viewer shows both the mesh data as well as a visual representation of the mesh at different stages - pre VS, post VS, etc. For instanced drawcalls you can choose which instance to view in the toolbar at the top.

 Below this is a 3D view which will show one stage at any given time, and can be switched with the tabs above it.
-There are two control schemes for viewing the 3D mesh - Arcball which is the default for pre-transform (VS in), and WASD controls which is the default for post-transform (VS out).
+There are two control schemes for viewing the 3D mesh - Arcball which is the default for pre-transform (VS input), and WASD controls which is the default for post-transform (VS output).
 You can switch between these at any time with the dropdown on the toolbar above the mesh view.

 When tessellation is active, VS out behaves similarly to VS in as they are both considered input data (rather than post-transform data).